Battle of Puketutu: Aftermath

-After spending the night at Ōkaihau with minimal food, Hulme withdrew his demoralised force to Kerikeri, abandoning the prospect of any further attacks at Puketutu.
+After spending a damp night at Ōkaihau with minimal food and cover, Hulme withdrew his demoralised force to Kerikeri, abandoning the prospect of any further attacks at Puketutu.
 Nene provided some assistance in moving the wounded and on 13 May, Hulme and the wounded left on the North Star for Auckland.
 In the meantime, Kawiti and his taua withdrew from Puketutu, carrying their dead and wounded, moving to Pakaraka on the way to Waiōmio, their home region.
-Heke also withdrew his forces from Puketutu, abandoning the pā and moving to Maungakawakawa, south of Ōhaeawai.
+Heke also withdrew his forces from Puketutu, abandoning the pā which had served its purpose.
+He and his men moved to Maungakawakawa, south of Ōhaeawai.
+The next day, Nene's forces burnt the pā down.

-On receiving Hulme's report, which included inflated casualty numbers for Heke and Kawiti's warriors, on the engagement, FitzRoy declared that the Battle of Puketutu was a major victory for the British, announcing that at least 200 warriors had been killed and that Heke and Kawiti were "beaten and dispersed".
-However, this was treated with scepticism by some; for example, Maning believed that only about 28 had been killed.
-Until he abandoned it, Heke retained control of the battlefield following Hulme's withdrawal, and as such, Puketutu was a victory for the Māori.
+Hulme had estimated that around 200 of Heke and Kawiti's warriors had been killed or wounded at Puketutu; however his official report did not state this number, only that their losses "must have been great".
+FitzRoy, on receiving Hulme's report of the engagement, declared that the battle was a major victory for the British, and that Heke and Kawiti had taken 200 casualties and were "beaten and dispersed".
+However, this was treated with scepticism by some; for example, Maning believed that only about 28 of the Māori combatants had been killed.
+Until he abandoned it on 9 May, Heke retained control of the battlefield following Hulme's withdrawal, and as such, Puketutu was his victory.

 The mutual cooperation between the respective forces of Kawiti and Heke was important to their success in the battle, an aspect not given much credit by contemporary reports at the time.
 Instead, Kawiti's actions, and then Haratua's, were seen as being fortuitous rather than premediated, notwithstanding the use during the battle of what are likely to have been signal flags.
 Furthermore, the Māori realised that fighting in the open with the British was to be avoided, as evidenced by Kawiti's losses.
 The engagement at Puketutu was to be the only time large bodies of British troops and Māori warriors clashed over open ground.
 Future battles would mainly be sieges or involve bush fighting.
 For the British, while their first attack on an inland pā was a failure, there was at least a better understanding of the environment in which their soldiers had to fight.
 There was also some confidence to be had in that in man-to-man fighting over open ground at least, they were at least a match for the Māori.